 Could transfer into food chain, reducing food & water quality

 The Role of Legislators in the management of soil in the human food chain

 The European Commission has for some time been concerned over the long-term implications of cadmium build-up across European soils.
-Since the 1980s it has been weighing up options to limit exposure to cadmium – including the regulation of fertilizers.
-In 2016, through the Circular Economy Package, the Commission has proposed introducing progressive cadmium limits to phosphate fertilizers, thereby harmonizing quality standards amongst member states and protecting the soil for future generations.
+Since the 1980s it has been weighing up options to limit exposure to cadmium – including the regulation of fertilisers.
+In 2016, through the Circular Economy Package, the Commission has proposed introducing progressive cadmium limits to phosphate fertilisers, thereby harmonizing quality standards amongst member states and protecting the soil for future generations.